Exhibition

 Many emigrants took their place names with them wherever they went to remind them how rubbish home was.
 This often became a self-fulfilling prophecy.
 Galloway New Jersey, for instance, was established in the mid 18th century and promptly burned down by the British during the American War of Independence.
 Galloway in Toronto is a notorious Housing Project controlled by a gun-toting gang called ‘The Galloway Boys’, who control the local drug trade with ferocity and extreme violence.
 Galloway in Otago, however, has several buildings, a cattle run and a well established fishing shop where nothing appears to have happened at all for close on a century.

-A cartoon drawing of Eddystone Lighthouse.
+Illustration of Eddystone Lighthouse.
 Green and white waves are crashing up against the lighthouse, its light shining bright into the night sky.
 Two bells sit either side of the light as a boat with two masts is sinking in the forefront.

 Granite Felsic